Amminn/Fancy-cancel-button/README.md

-#Fancy cancel button ⚡
+<h2>Fancy cancel button ⚡</h2> <br>

-Beautiful button with a nice shape and hover biulded using pure HTML & CSS
+Beautiful button with a nice shape and hover using pure HTML & CSS